All Episodes

 Thank you so much for that.

-This because otherwise the Republic will die on it, and we cannot allow that to happen.
+Because otherwise the Republic will die on it, and we cannot allow that to happen.

-And this is as great a battle as the revolutionary war was, because we fight for the same thing.
+And this is as great a battle as the Revolutionary War was because we fight for the same thing.

-We fight for the Republic, we fight for freedom.
+We fight for freedom.

 Gail, real quick, let me take your phone call.